Welcome to the most complete guide to going solar in 2022.

 |Space Heater (40gal)

-To get a better idea of your home energy use, try using this calculation for single appliance.
-While the final
+To get a better idea of your home energy use, try using this calculation for a single appliance.

 1. Calculate Watt-hours Per Day